Sierra Nevada Bighorn Sheep Progress Towards Recovery

 Current Population Update

 The population of Sierra bighorn experienced about 50% mortality during the extreme winter of 2022-2023.
 Snow water-equivalent in the southern Sierra Nevada exceeded 400% of normal in some locations.
-After accounting for lamb recruitment during the summer of 2023, we estimate that the population declined by 40% from the summer of 2022.
+After accounting for lamb recruitment during the summer of 2023, we estimated that the population declined by 40% from the summer of 2022.

-Two factors account for the severe mortality last winter.
+Two factors account for the severe mortality in 2022-23.
 Sierra bighorn who winter at high elevations to avoid predation were impacted by heavy snow that kills bighorn through avalanches and starvation; we really have no way to manage this type of mortality.
 Bighorn who winter at low elevations as they attempt to escape extreme weather are at much greater risk of predation, and during the past year we documented at least 42 bighorn sheep that were killed by mountain lions.

 Sierra bighorn, when protected from excessive predation, have shown a propensity to rebound from severe winters.
 They exhibit a remarkable ability to persist in an incredibly harsh environment (picture the snowfall that occurred this winter in the alpine).